verifa/xyz-framework/readme.md

 ### Business benefits

-- Streamline the value creation process for its users.
-Accelerated software delivery.
+- Streamline the value creation process for users (e.g. accelerate software delivery).
 - Autonomy and self-service for users.
-- Decouple users from underlying capabilities: today it is Kubernetes, tomorrow it could be AWS ECS.
+- Decouple users from underlying capabilities: today it is AWS ECS, tomorrow it could be Kubernetes.
 - Simple for users, but not necessarily simple to build: “simplicity is the art of hiding complexity” (Rob Pike)
 - Scale: by modelling your data you will have a structure and process that scales, unlike letting your users create their own setups in the various tools you use.